ataichi/ataichi.github.io/blazemeter.md

 17. Name your test as `E banking` then click the `Save` button again.
 18. In the left of E banking, click the play green button.
 19. A Launch Test message will be displayed, click the `Launch Servers` button.
+20. Wait for your test to finish and done.
+While the test runs, it displays a real time generated reports.